Radiography: Image quality

 Sharpness of a radiographic image is strongly determined by the size of the X-ray source.
 This is determined by the area of the electron beam hitting the anode.

 A large photon source results in more blurring in the final image and is worsened by an increase in image formation distance.
 This blurring can be measured as a contribution to the modulation transfer function of the imaging system.
-The memory devices used in large-scale radiographic systems are also very important.
-They work efficiently to store the crucial data of contrast and density in the radiography image and produce the output accordingly.
-Smaller capacity memory drives with high-density connectors are also important to deal with internal vibration or shock.

 Radiation dose

 The dosage of radiation applied in radiography varies by procedure.
 For example, the effective dosage of a chest x-ray is 0.1 mSv, while an abdominal CT is 10 mSv.
 The American Association of Physicists in Medicine (AAPM) have stated that the "risks of medical imaging at patient doses below 50 mSv for single procedures or 100 mSv for multiple procedures over short time periods are too low to be detectable and may be nonexistent."
 Other scientific bodies sharing this conclusion include the International Organization of Medical Physicists, the UN Scientific Committee on the Effects of Atomic Radiation, and the International Commission on Radiological Protection.
 Nonetheless, radiological organizations, including the Radiological Society of North America (RSNA) and the American College of Radiology (ACR), as well as multiple government agencies, indicate safety standards to ensure that radiation dosage is as low as possible.